NEH Summer Institute for School Teachers

-NEH Summer Scholars will have access to the New-York Historical Society’s world-renowned research library and museum collections.
-During the Institute, the library will be open for research on an extended schedule for participants, Monday-Friday from 9 am–4:30 pm, except on Monday, July 14 and Friday, July 25.
-Additionally, the library has a wealth of digitized collections that can be accessed online from any location, including manuscript collections relating to slavery, the New York African Free School collection, and Civil War Treasures.
+NEH Summer Scholars will have VIP access to the New-York Historical Society’s research library and museum collections.
+During the Institute, the library will be open for research Tuesday-Saturday, 10:00-4:45.
+Additionally, the library and the museum have a wealth of digitized collections that can be accessed online from any location.

 Participants are strongly encouraged to bring their own laptops.
 The library has a limited number of public computers Summer Scholars can take advantage of during library hours.
 A small number of laptops may be available for check out by Summer Scholars.
-Participants will have access to the institute classroom from 8:30 am-5 pm each day, which includes free wifi and printing.
+Participants will have access to the institute classroom from 8:30-5:00 each day, which includes free wifi and printing.

-Participants will receive copies of all books on the reading list, films screened during the Institute, a course pack of primary sources recommended by the scholarly faculty, and relevant curriculum materials and exhibition catalogs from past New-York Historical Society exhibitions.
+Participants will receive copies of all books on the reading list, a course pack of primary sources recommended by the scholarly faculty, and relevant curriculum materials from past New-York Historical Society exhibitions.

 “Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.”